Published on

 Pros:

-• You can find a city, street, or house by address or coordinates.
+• You can find your city, street, or house by address or coordinates.

 • Various viewing modes are available in both 3D and normal formats.

-• Maps are frequently updated, except for panoramas in some locations.
+• Satellite photos are frequently updated, except for panoramas in some locations.

 NASA Worldview provides a service for viewing global satellite imagery in high quality, with over 1,000 layers offering a bird's-eye view of Earth.